Lego House: Music videos

 Screenshot of the music video for "Lego House", showing Rupert Grint cuddling a hand-made doll with Sheeran's face on it.

 The music video for "Lego House" was filmed at the Forum, University of Hertfordshire.
 It stars actor Rupert Grint.
 It was released on 20 October 2011 on Sheeran's YouTube channel.

 The video's narrative seemingly portrays Grint as Sheeran, performing such activities as writing song lyrics on a pad of paper, lounging in his tour bus, and ultimately going onto the stage for a cheering crowd.
 However, after he takes the stage, security immediately tackles him, and Grint is slowly revealed to be in fact an obsessive fan of Sheeran, and the events of the video turn out to be him stalking the real Sheeran with increasing severity and mental instability (writing the song was transcribing lyrics from the album booklet, and lounging in the bus was him breaking into it).
 The video ends with the two running into each other as Grint is forcibly removed from the music venue and Sheeran comes out of a lift on his way to perform.

 A "Lego-fied" version of the original music video for "Lego House" was released on 11 April 2013 on The Warner Sound's YouTube channel.
 The video is a shot-for-shot recreation in LEGO bricks, directed by Shane Ramirez.
 The music video also got nominated for 2013 MTV Video Music Awards for Best Male Video before losing out to Bruno Mars' "Locked Out of Heaven".

-In 2025, Grint reprised the role in the video for Sheeran's 2025 song, "A Little More".
-Grint is released from prison 14 years later and starts to see what looks like Sheeran in common, everyday places.
-As the sightings increase, Grint becomes comfortable with it and accepts the situation.
+Grint reprises his role in the music video for "A Little More", taken from Sheeran's 2025 album Play.

 Live performances

-In June 2023, during his - Tour in Toronto, Sheeran performed the song with Canadian singer Shawn Mendes.
+In June 2023, during his +−=÷× Tour in Toronto, Sheeran performed the song with Canadian singer Shawn Mendes.
 In August 2023, Sheeran performed the song outside the Lego store in the Mall of America.